 Last Updated on by

-The Ecovacs Deebot N79 is one of the most notable robot vacuums that you could get for around $200 (For the latest prices and discounts, check here) and that still give you Wi-Fi connectivity, remote control, and good cleaning performance.
+The Ecovacs Deebot N79 is one of the most notable robot vacuums that you could get for a fair price (For the latest prices and discounts, check here) and that still give you Wi-Fi connectivity, remote control, and good cleaning performance.

 Is it any good?
 Let’s take a look at the features.

 - 2 Sensors

 - 9 What you would like about the Ecovacs Deebot N79

 - 13 Who should buy the Deebot N79